 - I recommend my Easy Vegan Pie Crust recipe for best results, but you can use a store bought vegan pie crust (Whole Foods carries one I know of) OR Gluten Free Pie Crust for a lighter option.

-- Don't substitute another milk for the full fat coconut cream or your pie filling won't thicken up the same way.
-If you can't find coconut cream, you can use cans of coconut milk but only use the rich, creamy, thick white part, not the liquid for best results.
-I tried it with another milk and it was more of a pudding than a custard pie.
+- Don’t substitute another milk for the full fat coconut cream or your pie filling won’t thicken up the same way.
+If you can’t find coconut cream, you can use cans of coconut milk but only use the rich, creamy, thick white part and just a little clear liquid for best results.
+I tried it with several other milks (soy, oat, even dairy free creamer) and it worked, but the pie cracked and did not taste custard-like at all.

 - You can use arrowroot or tapioca starch for the cornstarch if needed.